Robust Monotonic Optimization Framework for Multicell MISO Systems: Robust Monotonic Optimization

 Initially, $\mathcal{N}=\{\mathcal{M}_0\}$ for a box $\mathcal{M}_0=[\vect{0},\vect{b}_0] \subset \mathbb{R}_+^{K_r}$ where $\vect{b}_0$ is based on some suitable upper bound that guarantees $\mathcal{R} \subseteq \mathcal{M}_0$ (see suggestions in Section \ref{section_opt_fairnessprofile}).
 The initial lower and upper bounds can be taken as $f_{\min}=f(\vect{0})=0$ and $f_{\max}=f(\vect{b}_0)$, but some low-complexity resource allocation strategy can be used to obtain a better lower bound.

-Each iteration of the BRB algorithm consists of three steps: \begin{enumerate} \item Branch: Divide a box from $\mathcal{N}$ into two new boxes. \item Reduce: Remove parts of these new boxes that cannot contain optimal solutions. \item Bound: Search for a feasible solution in one of the new boxes and use it to improve $f_{\min}$, $f_{\max}$, and $\beta(\cdot)$. \end{enumerate}
+Each iteration of the BRB algorithm consists of three steps. \begin{enumerate} \item Branching: Divide a box from $\mathcal{N}$ into two new boxes. \item Reduction: Remove parts of these new boxes that cannot contain optimal solutions. \item Bounding: Search for a feasible solution in one of the new boxes and use it to improve $f_{\min}$, $f_{\max}$, and $\beta(\cdot)$. \end{enumerate}

 These steps are illustrated in Fig.~\ref{figure_brb_algoritm} and the details are explained in the next subsections.
 The final algorithm is given in Section \ref{subsection_brb_algorithm}.
 For notational convenience, the $k$th element of any vector $\vect{x}$ is denoted $x_k$.